kyma-project/kyma-companion/docs/contributor/testing.md

 ## Blackbox Tests

-The blackbox tests are executed using GitHub Actions and consists of multiple steps.
+The blackbox tests are set up and executed in two different steps.

 ### Setup

-- examples deployed on a cluster
-- using Gardener cluster
-- is set-up by hand
-- here is the configuration of the cluster <--configuration only in private repo?-->
-- action first cleans the cluster
-- then deploys the examples
+The test cases are deployed on a Gardener cluster.
+The cluster is set up by hand and is not deleted unless necessary.

+Once the cluster is set up, the [Setup Gardener Test Cluster](https://github.com/kyma-project/kyma-companion/actions/workflows/setup-test-cluster.yaml) GitHub Action can be manually triggered.
+The action automatically connects to the Gardener cluster, cleans it and deploys all the examples in the [tests/data/evaluation/namespace-scoped](../../tests/data/evaluation/namespace-scoped) directory.

+The GitHub Action provides a summary of any missing scenarios or ones that failed to be deployed.
+These need to be fixed within their own `deploy.sh` script.

 ### Execution